shareaholic/shareaholic_for_drupal/README.md

 If you do not prefer this method, you can move this repository over to the Drupal modules path or use some other method.
 Otherwise, Drupal will not recognize the module.

-Then go to your Drupal site signed in as admin, go to Modules and enable the Shareaholic for Drupal plugin.
-You should not receive errors and be all set to use/develop the plugin
+Then go to your Drupal site signed in as admin, go to Modules and enable the Shareaholic for Drupal module.
+You should not receive errors and be all set to use/develop the module

 ### Testing